 Omega-3s are found in the cell membranes of your scalp’s skin, and in the natural oils your scalp and hair produce to stay hydrated.
 Getting enough of these essential fatty acids can help prevent dry scalp and help your hair grow and shine.
 Eating wild salmon and other fatty fish twice a week will ensure a healthy dose of omega-3s.
 Or, if you’re not a fan of fish, incorporate some plant-derived sources into your diet, like flax seeds, walnuts, soybeans and avocado.

 Another main ingredient in your hair is water!
 Hair needs to maintain its moisture to avoid dryness and breakage.
-While having a hydrating conditioner like Momo is great, make sure you are drinking plenty H20 each day.
+While having a hydrating conditioner is great, make sure you are drinking plenty H20 each day.

 B6, B12 and folate help create red blood cells including the ones in the scalp and hair follicles.
 If you’re not getting enough B vitamins, the cells can starve, making your hair more prone to shedding, slower growth and breakage.
 Pork is packed with these vitamins, but if you don’t eat pork, load up on beans, chicken and low-fat dairy foods.